It's well known that Perth is the world's most isolated city.

 Related: Where to Go for Australia's Finest Wine

 The Margaret River is a bit further down the road (3 hrs one way) but is Western Australia's wine country and worth a couple of days if you have the time.

 Closer to town, Swan Valley (in the Hills) is home to locally owned-and-loved Houghton Wines.

-Hiring a campervan in Perth is a popular mode of travel for travellers – particularly one-way drives, and then flying home.
+Hiring a campervan in Perth is a popular mode of travel for travelers – particularly one-way drives and then flying home.

 Why?
-Because it gives you the opportunity to visit sites en route that are especially remote, such as Uluru and Alice Springs, as well as some of the many remote national parks in Western Australia.
+Because it allows you to visit sites en route that are incredibly remote, such as Uluru and Alice Springs, as well as some of the many remote national parks in Western Australia.

 One of the best known is the Nullarbor Plain, which offers a stark view of the country's diverse geography.
 There's also Wave Rock, located near Hyden.

-Most of the caravan parks are located out on the edge of town, but nearly all of them are located on major bus routes, so you can park and get settled.
+Most caravan parks are on the edge of town, but nearly all of them are on major bus routes, so you can park and get settled.

 This post was brought to you by Britz.